Archiving of Records

 - Records with informational value (or community value), such as records that add context and texture to the history of the University, or demonstrate social, political and recreational aspects of the University community and its position within South Australia and beyond.
 Photographs, media releases and promotional material may fall under this category, as well as records related to any events or controversies in the University community that are historically interesting.

-In addition the Barr Smith Library's Special Collections houses personal papers of members of the academic staff, graduates, benefactors and other individuals and organisations associated with the University of Adelaide.
-If you are not sure how and where your material should be archived, University Archives & Recordkeeping can help you determine where your different records will be most appropriately preserved in perpetuity.
+In addition, Rare Books & Manuscripts houses personal papers of members of the academic staff, graduates, benefactors and other individuals and organisations associated with the University of Adelaide.
+If you are not sure how and where your material should be archived, Records Services can help you determine where your different records will be most appropriately preserved in perpetuity.